Wouldn't Change a Thing (Kylie Minogue song)

 "Wouldn't Change a Thing" is a song performed by Australian singer-songwriter Kylie Minogue, recorded for her second studio album Enjoy Yourself (1989).
 The song was written by Stock Aitken Waterman, and was released on 24 July 1989 by Mushroom and PWL Records.
 The song was released as the second single off the album.

 Musically, "Wouldn't Change a Thing" is like Minogue's previous singles, which is dance-pop related, with instruments including guitars, drum machine and tambourine effects.
 Commercially, the song received success on the charts, peaking in the top 20 in countries including Australia, Denmark, Finland, France and the United Kingdom, while just missing the top twenty in New Zealand.

 Minogue has performed the song in most of her tours including Disco in Dream/The Hitman Roadshow, Enjoy Yourself Tour, Rhythm of Love Tour, Let's Get to It Tour, and Golden Tour.
 She also performed the song on a TV special entitled An Audience with Kylie (2001).

 Background

 "Wouldn't Change a Thing" was Minogue's second single from her second studio album Enjoy Yourself (1989).
-In the UK, the B side was "It's No Secret", which was released as a single in North America, Japan, Australia and New Zealand in 1988.
+In the UK, the B-side was "It's No Secret", which was released as a single in North America, Japan, Australia and New Zealand in 1988.
 It was intended to be the fifth worldwide single release from the debut album Kylie but was cancelled in favour of "Hand on Your Heart" and therefore was released as the B-side to "Wouldn't Change a Thing".
-The song was released in the United States, but didn't generate much success.
+The song was released in the United States.
 This single was heavily promoted on UK TV while Kylie was recording her 2nd album Enjoy Yourself shortly after completing work on her first feature film The Delinquents.

-Reception

-Critical response
+Critical reception

-Jason Shawahn from About.com said that the song, along with "Better the Devil You Know" and "What Do I Have to Do", "are nothing if not pop masterpieces."
-Bill Coleman from Billboard described it as "a delicate dance/pop ditty".
-He added, "Take note of the pumpin' 12-inch mixes."